wesroots/MSc-Data-Science/MSc Data Science/README.md

 ---

-### Each note type begins with a short description at the top of the page.
+### Each note type begins with a short description at the top of the page unless specified otherwise.
 - **Lecture Notes** - Summarise key concepts and reasoning from lectures/seminars.
 - **PC – Syntax Breakdown** - Explain R/Python syntax and logic from weekly PC sessions.
 - **Module Work** - Contain datasets, scripts, and outputs for assessed work.